-To build up cash reserves and streamline its operations, Blyth is purging some of its non-core businesses.
+To build up cash reserves and streamline its operations, Blyth has been purging some of its non-core businesses.
+In late 2012 the company sold its Sterno butane products and lighting business to Westar Capital portfolio company Candle Lamp Company, purging the Sterno, Handy Fuel, QuickFlame, and Sterno Decorative Lighting Collection brands.
+The move completes Blyth's shift from a multi-channel marketing company to a direct-to-consumer marketer.
 The company parted ways with gourmet coffee and tea seller Boca Java in 2011.
 Boca Java had been facing decreased consumer demand -- its sales fell by nearly 35% in fiscal 2011.
 As part of the disposal, Blyth recorded a $1 million impairment charge.
 Also in 2011 Blyth sold the assets of its Midwest-CBK premium seasonal and home decor business to MVP Group, a maker of private label candles and home fragrance items, for $35 million (consisting of $23 million in cash and a $12 million promissory note).

-Chairman and CEO Robert Goergen, Sr., owns more than 30% of Blyth.
+Chairman Robert Goergen, Sr. owns more than 35% of Blyth.